 Ballindalloch Castle | £

 Say hello to the friendly llamas and donkeys and run around the grass labyrinth.
-Our little boy loved the assortment of tractors in the play park so would suggest avoiding this area until you have had a look around the beautifully kept grounds and walled garden or you won’t get the chance.
+Our kids loved the assortment of tractors in the play park so would suggest avoiding this area until you have had a look around the beautifully kept grounds and walled garden or you won’t get the chance.
 We also found a little model railway house which the kids loved.
 Winners of ‘Best Loos’ category of the 2015 Hudson’s Heritage Awards means the “I need the toilet” moan need not be a dreaded affair!

 Grounds Ticket £6/£2.50.
 Under 5 FREE.